GEMINI charge on bank statement: what it is and how to verify it

 What a GEMINI charge usually means

-Common statement variants
+Common descriptor variants

 How to verify the charge